marklogic-community/toolkit-for-excel/README.txt

 Windows Client:
-1) copy the addin.deploy folder as well as the .reg file to your client.
+1) copy the addin.deploy folder as well as the .reg files to your client.

 2) Configuration info is stored in the registry.
 A Key for the current user will be created: